 Seeing these things, then, am I prepared to discard the Company as an organ of government?
 I am not.
 Assuredly I will never shrink from innovation where I see reason to believe that innovation will be improvement.
 That the present Government does not shrink from innovations which it considers as improvements the bill now before the House sufficiently shows.
 But surely the burthen of the proof lies on the innovators.
 They are bound to show that there is a fair probability of obtaining some advantage before they call upon us to take up the foundations of the Indian government.
 I have no superstitious vene-ration for the Court of Directors or the Court of Proprietors.
-Find me a better Council: find me a Proprietors.
 Find me a better Council: find me a better constituent body: and I am ready for a change.
 But of all the substitutes for the Company which have hitherto been suggested, not one has been proved to be better than the Company; and most of them I could, I think, easily prove to be worse.
-Circumstances might force us to hazard a change.
+Circum-stances might force us to hazard a change.
 If the Company were to refuse to accept of the government unless we would grant pecuniary terms which I thought extravagant, or unless we gave up the clauses in this bill which permit Europeans to hold landed property and natives to hold office, I would take them at their word.
-But I will not discard them in the more rare word.
 But I will not discard them in the mere rage of experiment.